christosangelopoulos/radion/README.md

 ![png](screenshots/png.png)

+In order to **record**, the user uses the assigned by themselves keyboard shortcut/launcher/desktop laucher

+- Once, to start recording

+- A second time, to stop recording

 ***Enjoy!***

 ---
-**Disclaimer**: No responsibility is taken regarding the stations, their content, status or whether they are operational or not.
+**Disclaimer: No responsibility is taken regarding the stations, their content, status or whether they are operational or not.
 Their presence in the `stations.txt` is exclusively demonstrative, represent nobody's taste, nationality, affiliations or orientation, what is more the user is expected to populate this file with stations of their preference.
+No resposibility is taken regarding use of this software and copyright laws**.

 ---